pgbackrest/pgbackrest/doc/BLOG.md

 INFO: backup command end: completed successfully (3589ms)
 ```

 And also much smaller, 943KB vs 52.8MB on the repo without block incremental enabled.
 This is more than 50x improvement in backup size!
-Note that block incremental backup also works with differential backups.
+Note that the block incremental backup feature also works with differential backups.
 ```
 $ pgbackrest --stanza=demo --repo=2 info